What qualifications do I need?

 If you don't have any experience of studying after school and would like to come back into education at your own pace, we offer access courses to help with this.

 And if you are unable to travel to one of our main campuses, an access to degree study module is available, which is particularly suited if you want to study from home or from your local learning centre.
 This module covers skills needed for higher education study and provides an introduction to technology for those who are unsure about learning in this way.
-For more details on these access courses, contact the on 0845 272 3600.
+For more details on these access courses, contact the information line on 01463 279190.

 Scottish Credit and Qualifications Framework (SCQF)